-Heroes 3.5: Wake of Gods Portal > Interview with Greg Fulton about Angels, Gelu and Heavenly Forge
+Heroes 3.5: In the Wake of Gods Portal > Interview with Greg Fulton about Angels, Gelu and Heavenly Forge

 Interview with Greg Fulton about Angels, Gelu and Heavenly Forge